aboutcircles/sdk/docs/rpc/src/classes/GroupMethods.md

 Defined in: [packages/rpc/src/methods/group.ts:154](https://github.com/aboutcircles/sdk-v2/blob/aed3c8bf419f1e90d91722752d3f29c8257367c2/packages/rpc/src/methods/group.ts#L154)

-Get holders of a group token using cursor-based pagination
+Get holders of a group token

 Returns a PagedQuery instance that can be used to fetch holders page by page.
-Results are ordered by totalBalance DESC (highest first), with holder address as tie-breaker.
+Results are ordered by balance descending.

-Note: Pagination uses holder address as cursor because totalBalance (BigInt) values cannot be reliably passed through JSON-RPC filters.
-This means pagination boundaries are based on holder addresses, not balances.

 #### Parameters